-James Manning, Social Impact Lead and Chair of Pride@Grosvenor
+James Manning, London Estate Strategy and Performance Lead and Chair of Pride@Grosvenor

 Before I joined Grosvenor last year, I was very apprehensive.
 I had not heard many positive stories of being gay in the property sector and I was having second thoughts about joining Grosvenor at all.
 How would I share the fact that, shortly after joining the business, I was getting married to a man?